vlechappe/sustain-4-SWT/README.md

 - **map** contains a jupyter notebook to generate the optimal height tiff image and a html file to display tiff images on an interactive map using leaflet library
 - **LCA** contains all tha data for the wind turbine life cycle assessment

+To test the interface and see the map, go to the Github page [here](https://vlechappe.github.io/sustain-4-SWT/)

 Please feel free to contact us for more information.

 ## License